hpcaitech/ColossalAI/applications/ColossalQA/README.md

 #### Step 5: Format Prompt
 The prompt carries essential information including task description, conversation history, retrived documents, and user's query for the LLM to generate a response.
 Please refer to this [README](./colossalqa/prompt/README.md) for more details.

-#### Step 6: Infer
+#### Step 6: Inference
 Pass the prompt to the LLM with additional generaton arguments to get agent response.
 You can control the generation with additional arguments such as temperature, top_k, top_p, max_new_tokens.
 You can also define when to stop by passing the stop substring to the retrieval QA chain.

 #### Step 7: Update Memory
-We designed a memory module that incoporates both long-term memory and short-term memory.
+We designed a memory module that automatically summarize overlength conversation to fit the max context length of LLM.
 In this step, we update the memory with the newly generated response.
 To fix into the context length of a given LLM, we sumarize the overlength part of historical conversation and present the rest in round-based conversation format.
-Fig.2. shows how long-term and short-term memory are update.
+Fig.2. shows how the memory is updated.
 Please refer to this [README](./colossalqa/prompt/README.md) for dialogue format.

 ![Alt text](https://raw.githubusercontent.com/hpcaitech/public_assets/main/applications/colossalqa/memory.png "Fig.2.
 Design of the memory module")
 <p align="center">